Chicken Kiev w Sauce

 Instructions

-• Trim the fat off your chicken and then butterfly it in half, place in between two pieces of plastic wrap.
-Pound the chicken with a mallet until ¼ inch thick.
+• Trim the fat off your chicken and then butterfly it in half, place in between two pieces of plastic wrap or freezer bag.
+Pound the chicken with a mallet, rolling pin until ¼ inch thick.
+Do this to all of your chicken breast and set aside

 • Place one piece of the chicken in flour, cover on both sides and shake off excess flour.

-• Take that same piece of chicken and put into the egg wash, let excess drain off.
+• Take that same piece of chicken and lay in the beaten egg, ensure both sides are covered in egg and let excess drain off.

-• Then take the chicken and put into breadcrumb mixture.
+• Then take the chicken with egg on it and put into breadcrumb mixture and set aside.

-• Add the oil to a frying pan on medium-high heat and add the chicken, cook for 3 minutes on each side.
+• Add the oil to a frying pan on medium-high heat and add the chicken, cook for 3 minutes on each side until golden brown.

 • Once your chicken is cooked place it on a wire rack to allow the remaining oil to drain off.

-• In a small saucepan add the butter until melted, then add onion, cook till translucent.
+• In a small saucepan add 1 tsp of butter until melted, then add onion, cook till translucent approx 2 min.

 Video